-Welcome to Leddy's help portal.
-On this page you'll find information on how you can reach out to librarians and staff for support.
-You'll also find quick guides and information on using the library in our Leddy crash course.
+Welcome to Leddy Library's help portal.
+On this page you'll find information on how you can connect with librarians and staff for support.
+You'll also find quick guides and information on using the library in our Leddy Library crash course.

 Get Help From a Librarian